tobie/pdoc/website/markdown/syntax.markdown

 Arguments can be described below the EBNF description using the following syntax:

-    - argumentName (acceptedTypes...): description.
+    - argumentName (acceptedType | otherAcceptedType | ...): description.

-For example (notice the 4 space indent in the last line):
+For example:

     /**
      *  Event.findElement(event[, cssSelector]) -> Element | null
      *  - event (Event): a native Event instance
      *  - cssSelector (String): a optional CSS selector which uses
      *  the same syntax found in regular CSS.
      **/

 ### Supported EBNF types